culturing/poems/DESIGN.md

 the right edge instead of being cut, which is the same gesture the licence band makes at the foot of the page.

+The fade needs somewhere to go, though: without it the longest line ends flush with the right edge and its last word sits under the gradient at the far end of the scroll, permanently dimmed with no way to read it.
+So the lines carry the fade's own width as trailing padding.
+It is on the lines rather than on the scroll box because a scroll container's end padding is left out of the scrollable width, and `min-width: max-content` is what makes each line's box as wide as its text, so that padding is width the reader can actually reach.
+The rule is the exception: its measure is the screen, not the poem.

+No scrollbar on the poem either.
+A horizontal bar under a poem is a control on a page that has none, it would sit against the licence band, and the fade already says the same thing more quietly.

 ## The licence band

 The other end of the sticky pair: the navbar holds the top of the window, this holds the foot,